 Affordable and available terrorism insurance is a vital component of most commercial real estate transactions.
-It is estimated that 84% of outstanding commercial mortgage balances require terrorism insurance.
-Thus, if TRIEA were to expire, and insurers subsequently dropped terrorism coverage, those loans would be in technical default.
+It is estimated that 84 percent of outstanding commercial mortgage balances require terrorism insurance.
+Thus, if TRIEA (Terrorism Risk Insurance Extension Act) were to expire, and insurers subsequently dropped terrorism coverage, those loans would be in technical default.

 The pricing and availability of coverage is an important component to both the commercial real estate transaction and the ongoing management of the property.
 The inability to obtain terrorism insurance may either limit the financing options of a particular transaction, or may jeopardize the transaction entirely.
 If terrorism insurance costs rise significantly, it will negatively impact the price of commercial real estate.

 Furthermore, the rising costs of terrorism insurance can outweigh any potential income from a particular property creating a disincentive to property ownership, and potentially forcing the property managers and owners to pass on the costs of the additional costs of terrorism coverage to tenants.
 If a property owner is unable to pass those increased costs, as for example in the case where a property is triple net leased (tenant assumes all costs), or as in the case with multifamily units receiving a public subsidy, the owner may be forced to operate the property at a potential loss.

-The Terrorism Insurance Risk Extension Act (TRIEA) has, by and large, kept insurance available and affordable, but at the end of next year we will again face the uncertainty associated as it is set to expire at the end of 2007.
+TRIEA has, by and large, kept insurance available and affordable.
+However, at the end of this year we will again face the same economic uncertainty.
 The debate on the future of TRIEA is set against the backdrop of ever increasing problems of either unavailable or unaffordable property and casualty insurance throughout many areas of the country.
-NAR and IREM urge Congress to limit the effects of economic uncertainty associated with the looming expiration of TRIEA by passing a permanent fix early next year.
-NAR supports the concept of creating a chartered mutual reinsurer that could be housed in the treasury department and that would eventually be sustained by fees paid by insurance firms.
+NAR and IREM urge Congress to limit the effects of economic uncertainty associated with the looming expiration of TRIEA by passing a long term solution before within the first half of the year.